 See, I’m old now and I must confess I’ve never really seen the appeal before.
 I’ve spent my entire life avoiding everything with vampires in it.
 With two exceptions: I saw Interview with the Vampire and Bram Stoker’s Dracula when I was in my 20’s.
-None of them made me feel like I desperately needed more fangs and men with kohl eyeliner and lace frills in my life.
-But then again, I never felt a desperate need for en full stop, so maybe that had something to do with it…
+None of them made me feel like I desperately needed more fangs, or men with kohl eyeliner and lace frills, in my life.
+But then again, I never felt a desperate need for men full stop, so maybe that had something to do with it…

 Anyway, one of my bestest friends in this world absolutely loves vampire stories.
-She has been reading and watching them for as long as I remember.
+She has been reading and watching them for as long as I can remember.
 I also have a whole bunch of kids, and I used to work with students.
-I’ve heard, and read, an awful lot about vampires in books, films and tv-series over the years.
-And, of course, some names and titles and (weird) concepts have stuck with me over time:
+Ergo, I’ve heard, and read, an awful lot about vampires in books, films and tv-series over the years.
+And, of course, some names, titles and (weird) concepts have stuck with me over time:

 I can, for instance, tell you that the main squeeze in Twilight is Edward Cullen and that Stephenie Meyer is the name of the author who invented him.
 But I had to google the spelling of her name.
 I also know she is the culprit behind the, quite frankly, ludicrous concept of sparkling vampires.

 I know that Buffy is a kick-ass girl who stakes vampires for breakfast, lunch and dinner.
 Provided they’re not called Angel or Spike.
-I’m not sure why, but apparently, the slayer has a soft spot for them boys.
+I’m not sure why, but apparently, the slayer has a soft spot for those two.